parthchawla/parthchawla.github.io/README.md

 <br><br>
 I am a fifth-year Ph.D. candidate in the Department of Agricultural and Resource Economics at the <u>University of California, Davis</u>.
 My research interests are in development and labor economics, with a focus on human capital, firm productivity, trade, and migration, particularly among agricultural workers.
 My work uses applied microeconomics, causal inference, and machine learning to study these topics.

-I am currently an Economist Intern at <u>Amazon</u> and have previously worked as a consultant with the <u>World Bank's East Asia and Pacific Chief Economist's Office</u> and the <u>Poverty and Equity Global Practice</u>.
-I have also worked as an intern with the <u>United Nations Development Programme</u>.
+I recently completed an Economist Internship at <u>Amazon</u> and have previously worked as a consultant with the <u>World Bank's East Asia and Pacific Chief Economist's Office</u> and the <u>Poverty and Equity Global Practice</u>.

 ### Working Papers